 The falls have four drops but the most interesting ones would definitely have to be the ones that are located up and down the stream.

-The drop that’s visible by the bridge, they say it’s not very good!
+The drop that’s visible by the bridge is supposedly not as interesting as the others.
 It’s located in the town of Cornutopia on the Siskiwit River.

-If you want to go visit, go right ahead, but, of course, you do have to be prepared and go right after a storm as that is the time it’s most beautiful.
+If you want to go visit, go right ahead, but, remember, it’s best to go right after a storm as that is the time it’s most beautiful.

 3. Potato River Falls